jeffboody/libnn/notes.md

 discriminator is able to detect generated samples with a very high accuracy.

-The Cycle GAN enforces
-transitivity via a cycle consistency loss term.
-The Cycle GAN architecture consists of residual blocks for the generator, the objective function is combined with a Patch GAN and Least Squares GAN, divide objective by 2 when training the descriminator, reduced model oscillation using historically generated images, the Adam optimizer, batch normalization combined with instance normalization, strided convolutions and ReLU/leaky ReLU activation functions.
+The Cycle GAN enforces transitivity via a cycle consistency loss term.
+The Cycle GAN architecture consists of residual blocks for the generator, the objective function is combined with a Patch GAN and Least Squares GAN (LSGAN), divide objective by 2 when training the discriminator, reduced model oscillation using historically generated images, the Adam optimizer, instance normalization, strided convolutions and ReLU/leaky ReLU activation functions.
+The LSGAN is simply a MSE loss function with ones for real, zeros for fake and it must also have a linear activation function.

 References